DEAN: So…it’s a show?

 107. Welcome to the Dollhouse 6.06

 Reasoning: I have a lot of mixed feelings about this episode.
 On the one hand, while a lot of season 6 blends together and is indistinguishable from each other, this episode clearly stands out with memorable story lines.
 However the main plot of this episode kills me.
 Taylor changes the street names back to their original names to represent historic Stars Hollow.
 It’s a cute idea, until Loreali gets stuck with ‘Sores and Boils Alley.’
 She throws many tantrums when she doesn’t get her way, but this one is completely justified.
-Taylor was being completely ridiculous.
+Taylor was being ridiculous.
 The huge redeeming quality of this episode is Richard finally realizing that Rory is in trouble.
-He adorably returns Lorelai’s dollhouse to her after Emily threatens to throw it out and asks her what to do about Rory.
+He sweetly returns Lorelai’s dollhouse to her after Emily threatens to throw it out and asks her what to do about Rory.
 These two have very few sweet moments and him returning her dollhouse is one of their best moments.

 Soundbite: Logan – No. This is cool.
 I got a tree stump I can use as a boost out here.
 Or you can let down your hair.